hlovisa4/Genome_Analysis_Master_Course/README.md

 Structural annotation was performed using BRAKER2 by comparing the reference genome against all RNA samples, and functional annotation was performed on the braker.aa using EggNog-mapper.

 Step 4.
 Expression Analysis
 Each RNA sample was firstly aligned to the reference genome before using featureCounts to extract the expression levels.
-These were then anlysed using an R-script for DESeq ("DeSeq.R") and the results showed that the most differently expressed genes were ....
+These were then anlysed using an R-script for DESeq ("Deseq.R") and the results showed that the most differently expressed genes were ....